joergschultzelutter/mowas-pwb/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## MOWAS Personal Warning Beacon
 ``mowas-pwb`` is a [MOWAS](https://de.wikipedia.org/wiki/MoWaS) Personal Warning Beacon service which sends emergency broadcasts from Germany's 'Modularem Warnsystem' to [DAPNET](https://www.hampager.de) and [Telegram](https://www.telegram.org/) accounts.
-MOWAS supports various categories such as floods, earthquakes et al.
+MOWAS supports various categories such as floods, earthquakes et al. You can install this program on platforms such as a Raspberry Pi.

 ## Feature set
-- Users can specify 1..n fixed sets of lat/lon warning areas which will be validated against MOWAS warnings.
+- You can specify 1..n fixed sets of lat/lon warning areas which will be validated against MOWAS warnings.
-- Additionally, licensed amateur radio operators can specify an APRS call sign whose dynamic lat/lon coordinates will be monitored in addition to the static warning areas
+- Additionally, licensed amateur radio operators can specify an APRS call sign whose lat/lon coordinates will be _dynamically_ monitored in addition to the static warning areas
-- Users can specify a minimal warning level which needs to be met for triggering a message (e.g. "Severe", "Extreme"). ``mowas-pwb`` will only send messages to the user if the message's sttatus is greater or equal to the given warning level.
+- You can specify a minimal warning level which needs to be met for triggering a message (e.g. "Severe", "Extreme"). ``mowas-pwb`` will only send messages to the your devices if the message's sttatus is greater or equal to the given warning level.
-- In addition to the aforementioned warning level, the user can specify a warning level threshold.
+- In addition to the aforementioned warning level, you can specify a warning level threshold.
 Only messages whose status is greater or equal to this threshold level will be forwarded to the user's DAPNET account with high priority - all other messages will be suppressed.
 This is useful if you are e.g. only interested in warning messages of e.g. a disaster scope.
+- ``mowas-pwb`` supports two kinds of run intervals:
+    - The standard run interval (default: 60 mins) is applied if a previous program cycle did NOT trigger any outgoing messages to the user.
+This should be the default scenario.
+    - In case at least one Alert or Update message has been sent out to the user, ``mowas-pwb`` assumes that there is an ongoing emergency.
+The run interval will be set to a lower value (default: 15 mins).
+If there are no new messages to be sent to the user, that value will reset itself to the standard run interval at the next run cycle.

 Supported MOWAS features:
 - supports all current MOWAS categories (tempest, flood, wildfire, earthquake, emergency announcements)